Asking for computer help & similar

 15. Providing complete information from the start is most likely to result in the most useful answer.
 "Complete" includes links to wiring diagram, clear photos, model numbers, history of the fault, list of things you already tried (e.g. swapping connections), tests, measurements, etc.

-Providing incomplete or incorrect information will greatly increase the chances of your being asked "why" or of being told "don't" or of being given the wrong answer or of our simply losing patience.
+Providing incomplete or incorrect information will greatly increase the chances of your being asked "why" or of being told "don't" or of being given the wrong answer or of your helpers simply losing patience.
 Avoid getting yourself into the position of having to write "I already tried that" or "I forgot to mention..." or "wait a week because I'm too busy to take photos".
 Nothing will annoy your helper more!
 Always include FULL details and state what you already tried.

 In short, plan your report and question carefully; check for mistakes before you click "Send"; make it easy to understand.
 It may be easier if you type it in a simple text editor first, check it, save a copy, then paste it into the email or forum message window.